-Our faculty, staff and students work in a number of areas important to earth, environment and engineering, ranging from minerals and energy exploration, to ice sheet dynamics, to natural hazards, and water quantity and quality.
+Our faculty, staff and students work in a number of fundamental and applied areas important to earth, energy and environment that include mineral and energy resources, underground construction and tunneling, geological hazards, and geochemistry, as well as surface and ground water resources.

 An Outstanding Education

 We take education seriously, and have excellent teaching facilities, world class laboratory facilities, and access to some of the best field sites in the world.

 Geology is important to many areas important to humanity, from hazards to water resources to changing climate.
 We are training outstanding students to be stewards of our earth’s natural resources.

 - Alexis Navarre-Sitchler, Craig Brice named Fryrear Chairs for Innovation and Excellence

 Alexis Navarre-Sitchler, associate professor of geology and geological engineering, and Craig Brice, professor of practice of mechanical engineering, have been awarded the Ben L. Fryrear Endowed Chair …

 - By smoothing out landscape, wildfire has measurable impact on potential for catastrophic mudslides, debris flows